 That’s easy!
 Just give us a call at 1-800-229-2038.

 What can I expect when I call?

 A coordinator will ask you some questions to understand what you need and work with you to develop your next steps.

 What if I don’t live in Georgia?

 Every state has at least one PTI.
-To find out information about other PTIs across the country, please visit the Technical Assistance ALLIANCE for Parent Centers and the new Parent Center Technical Assistance Network website.
+To find out information about other PTIs across the country, please visit the Center for Parent Information and Resources.